Ageing related states of complex network formation in areca nuts: Canny edge detection

 \section{Canny edge detection}

 The canny edge detection was observed at different values of $\sigma$, low and high thresholds.
-All combinations are not well detected edges and it has more errors in the picking of edges.
+Edges are not well detected in all combinations, and there are more errors in edge selection.

 In Figure \ref{Supplementary Fig:9}, all combinations of $\sigma$ shown and their accuracy in piking up the edges are very poor.
 The best example is in Figure \ref{Supplementary Fig:5}\textbf{c} and \ref{Supplementary Fig:5}\textbf{e}, when the $\sigma$ is low the canny algorithm starts picking fake edges.
 When $\sigma$ is high it will not pick may edges.
-The best combination is in the main text.
-Sample preparation method involves from taking areca nut from same tree with same offspring choosing different age groups from them.
+The most effective combination is found in the main text.
+The sample preparation procedure entails selecting several age groups of areca nuts from the same tree with the same progeny.
 The smoothly cross section was made from the knife shown in Figure \ref{Supplementary Fig:10}.
 The thickness of the sharp edge side was measured from screw gauge.
-The thickness of the sharp edge is $1.2 mm$.
+The thickness of the sharp edge is 1.2 mm.